 - Putting the needs of management above employees

 Management can easily drift into such behaviors over time without even realizing it.
 The consequence is that a definite wall builds between the management and the general workforce.
 As an example we commonly see of this phenomenon, let's consider hazard reporting forms that management provides to employees to use in the company's safety reporting system.
-Too often, we have managers ask for us to create custom reporting form that will allow management to collect all the information they can possibly foresee needing whenever an employee submits safety reports.
+Too often, we have managers ask for us to create custom reporting forms that will allow management to collect all the information they can possibly foresee needing whenever an employee submits safety reports.

-If you have ever had to fill out pages of paperwork when visiting the hospital or doctor's office, you will recognize that these form have a purpose to collect all pertinent information about a patient.
+If you have ever had to fill out pages of paperwork when visiting the hospital or doctor's office, you will recognize that these forms have a purpose to collect all pertinent information about a patient.
 If doctors don't collect all relevant information, they could inadvertently engage in a harmful medical practice, such as:

 - administering the wrong drugs; or